 Beautifully crafted and engineered with utmost perfection in mind, the Sky-Dweller – in any of its numerous configurations – makes for an extraordinary timepiece companion during everyday wear.

-We would be delighted to show you the Sky-Dweller collection in our Petite Geneve Petrovic Rolex Boutiques in Budapest, Belgrade and Porto Montenegro.
+We would be delighted to present you a selection of Sky-Dweller pieces, crafted from a variety of materials and dials, in our Petite Geneve Petrovic Authorized Rolex boutiques in Budapest, Belgrade and Porto Montenegro.